mattermost/mattermost-plugin-playbooks/docs/telemetry.md

 - `incidentID`: Unique identifier of the incident.
 - `IsActive`: Boolean  value indicating if the incident is active.
 - `CommanderUserID`: Unique identifier of the commander of the incident.
-- `TeamID`: Unique identifier of the team where the incident channel is created
+- `TeamID`: Unique identifier of the team where the incident channel is created.
 - `CreatedAt`: Timestamp of the incident creation.
 - `PostID`: Unique identifier of the post from which the incident was created (if relevant).
 - `NumChecklists`: Number of stages in this incident.